NSProgrammer/nsprogrammer.github.io/about.markdown

 ## The Blog

-NSProgrammer blog is a place for developer Nolan O'Brien to drop some posts as the mood strikes.
+NSProgrammer blog is a place for me to drop some posts as the mood strikes.
 It has no goals other than to capture thoughts for posterity and reference.

-## About the Dev
+## The Dev

 My name is Nolan O'Brien, and I'm a Canadian software developer living in Las Vegas with my wife and 5 kids.
 I like hockey 🏒, whisky 🥃, 80s movies 🍿 and 80s vinyl records 🎵.